pbiggar/phc/doc/manual/representingphp.rst

 <para> the comment gets attached to ``bar();`` (to be precise, to the
-corresponding ``Eval_expr`` node; the function call itself is an expression and &phc does not associate comments with expressions), but in
+corresponding ``Eval_expr`` node; the function call itself is an expression and |phc| does not associate comments with expressions), but in
 </para>

 <programlisting>